cradlepoint/sdk-samples/README.md

 ----------
 This directory contains the NCOS SDK tools and sample applications.
 Below is a description of each.
 The Router Applications Development Guide is the best document to read first.

-## *** IMPORTANT - PLEASE READ ***

-This is version 2.0 of the NCOS SDK and applications.
-The SDK has been simplified from the previous SDK to decrease the learning curve to allow more focus on application development.
-The NCOS application infrastructure and packaging is unchanged.
-That is, an 'tar.gz' application package built with the previous SDK can still be installed into the router using SDK version 2.0.

 ## Documents

 - **README.html**